igbatov/sci-map/README.md

 Description of node should be as vivid and simple as possible.
 One should be able to understand contents of node if she understood premise nodes with no need for any additional research.
-Time to read and understand contents of one node ideally should be no more that 15 min.
+Time to read and understand contents of one node ideally should be no more than 15 min.

 ## Node contents
 Node content consists from